 The Library also has a staff member who serves as the Foundation Director.
 Three members of the Library's Board of Trustees are appointed annually to the Foundation Board.
-The Foundation is a 501(c)(3) organization and reports independently from the Library.
+The Foundation is a Section 501(c)(3) organization and reports independently from the Library.

 The Foundation is reported as a component unit of the Library as the amount of assets and contributions from the Foundation to the Library are material to the financial statements as a whole.
-For the year ended June 30, 2022, contributions to the Library from the Foundation totaled \$43,143 and there is also a \$136,861 receivable which is included in miscellaneous receivables on the statement of net position and governmental funds balance sheet.
+For the year ended June 30, 2023, the Foundation provided contributions of \$23,234, plus other support amounting to \$6,540, and there is also a \$167,966 receivable from the Foundation which is included in miscellaneous receivables on the statement of net position and governmental funds balance sheet.